HomeOakAshFifeHow it all started: TarkaMeet the BoysPuppiesAbout Health TestingAgilityGundog WorkUseful LinksContact us

 The various breeding combinations using Optigen results are:

-Clear x Clear = 100% Clear offspring
+Clear to Clear = 100% Clear Offspring

 Clear x Carrier = 50% Clear 50% Carrier offspring